S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Models a ratio of values, i.e. where the numerator and denominator are both pure numbers (float).
+Models a ratio of values, i.e. where the numerator and denominator are both pure numbers (float).
 Should not be used to represent things like blood pressure which are often written using a forward slash ('/') character, giving the misleading impression that the item is a ratio, when in fact it is a structured value.
 Similarly, visual acuity, often written as (e.g.) “20/20” in clinical notes is not a ratio but an ordinal (which includes non-numeric symbols like CF = count fingers etc).
 Should not be used for formulations.
+- The *ratio-type* element is used to specify a category of ratio.
+The optiona are ratio, proportion and rate.
+- Elements are available for the *numerator*, *denominator*, and *xdratio-value*.
+- Addtionaly there is an optional *???-units* element for each of the three elements *numerator*, *denominator*, and *xdratio-value*.

 ....